Finding the Best Places to Retire Since 2006!

 Today, it is known for its easy lifestyle, excellent fishing and abundance of retirees.
 In fact, 70% of residents are age 45 or better.
 Politics lean to the right, and 24% of residents hold at least a four year college degree.
 The crime rate meets the national average.
-The population has boomed by 25% just within the last couple of years.
+The population has boomed by 25% just within the last decade.

-The cost of living is 5% above the national average and the median home price is $445,000, reflecting a whopping 43% increase from just a year ago.
+The cost of living is 1% below the national average and the median home price is $398,000, reflecting a 9% decrease from a year ago.
 Properties range from modest manufactured homes and nice ranch ramblers to stylish waterfront estates.

 Outdoor recreation is why many retirees come to Englewood.
 Four state parks are within close proximity.
 Golfers love the two dozen courses in and around town, and fishermen revel in the area's abundance of of redfish, grouper and tuna.

 Perhaps best of all, though, are the four beautiful, often uncrowded oceanfront beaches just across the Bay on Manasota Key, a barrier island, giving locals plenty of opportunities for boating, diving, swimming, sailing and jet skiing.
 Wildlife viewing is popular, too, with manatees, dolphins, herons and more making regular appearances.

 The annual Spring Fine Arts Festival and Crusin' on Dearborn, a classic car show, are two favorite festivals.
 The Elsie Quirk Public Library is open six days a week and has Monday night movie nights, books by mail, interlibrary loan, public computers and free wi-fi.